LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models

 \subsection{Quantitative Analysis}

-Our method shows strong performance on benchmarks that heavily test fine-grained visual details, such as HR-Bench and V*-Bench.
-Although LLaVA operates at a fixed resolution, which naturally restricts its attention granularity, our approach still drives notable improvements: \textbf{+11.25\%} on HR-Bench 4K, \textbf{+9.87\%} on 8K, and \textbf{+14.12\%} on V*-Bench.
-Furthermore, when integrated with the Qwen2.5-VL backbone, our model reaches a state-of-the-art \textbf{70.00\%} on HR-Bench 8K.
-This exceeds the baseline by \textbf{11.12\%} and comfortably surpasses ZoomEye (65.63\%).
-These quantitative gains demonstrate that our semantic-visual fusion effectively breaks through standard resolution bottlenecks.
-Moreover, this approach allows the model to adaptively focus on regions that contribute most to the task, avoiding unnecessary computation on irrelevant areas.
+Our method shows strong performance on benchmarks that require fine-grained visual evidence, such as HR-Bench and V*-Bench.
+Although LLaVA operates at a fixed resolution, which naturally restricts its attention granularity, LookWise still brings notable improvements: \textbf{+11.25\%} on HR-Bench 4K, \textbf{+9.87\%} on HR-Bench 8K, and \textbf{+14.12\%} on V*-Bench.
+When integrated with Qwen2.5-VL, LookWise reaches a state-of-the-art \textbf{70.00\%} on HR-Bench 8K, exceeding the baseline by \textbf{11.12\%} and outperforming ZoomEye (65.63\%).
+These gains indicate that adaptive visual reasoning can compensate for resolution bottlenecks while avoiding unnecessary computation on irrelevant regions.

-For reasoning-heavy benchmarks (AOKVQA, POPE), improvements are moderate, indicating that the primary challenge here lies in logical deduction rather than visual recognition.
-However, the consistent boost, pushing Qwen2.5-VL to \textbf{73.10\%} on AOKVQA, highlights the advantage of our confidence-based mechanism over indiscriminate fusion of local details.
-By fusing local details \textit{only when beneficial}, this strategy acts as a \textbf{semantic safeguard}: it clarifies local details without severing the global context, thus breaking the resolution bottleneck.
-Overall, these findings show the flexibility of our approach: it effectively \textbf{overcomes resolution limits} in perception tasks while keeping the core meaning needed for complex reasoning, demonstrating robustness across both visually demanding and reasoning-intensive scenarios.
+For reasoning-heavy benchmarks such as AOKVQA and POPE, the improvements are more moderate, suggesting that their main bottleneck lies in logical reasoning and commonsense knowledge rather than visual resolution.
+Nevertheless, the consistent gain, e.g., improving Qwen2.5-VL to \textbf{73.10\%} on AOKVQA, shows the benefit of confidence-based routing over indiscriminate cropping.
+By looking more carefully only on uncertain samples, LookWise preserves the global context for easy cases and provides additional details for visually ambiguous ones.
+Overall, the results show that the proposed inference strategy improves fine-grained perception while maintaining robustness on general visual reasoning tasks.